 The Reformation and Beyond.

 A number of important items found their way to Leake at the Reformation, probably rescued by a crafty 16th century churchwarden!
 One of our three bells has the legend O Pater Aelred Grendale Miserere – O Father Aelred pray for the sinners of Grendale.
-This bell may have been rescued from Rievaulx Abbey where Aelred was abbot in the 12th century, or from Grendale, where there was a small convent.
-No other written Medieval request for the prayers of Aelred is known to have survived.
+This bell was cast around 1350, and may have been rescued from Rievaulx Abbey where Aelred was abbot in the 12th century, or from Grendale, where there was a small convent.
+This engraving is important as it shows that people regarded Aelred as a saint in this period.

 Another important rescue was of “pew ends” from Bridlington Priory.
 These were carved by the famous Ripon School of Carvers in 1519.
 They are a very important survival, though they are not entirely intact.
 The story goes that in the 1920s a member of the choir was so annoyed with his robes catching on the ears of one of the creatures that he chiselled them off!
-The Lay Rector’s seat had to be rescued from a bonfire in the 1980s!
 Many of the pews incorporate carved panels that are also thought to have been brought from Bridlington.